juthikashetye/Word-Guess-Game/README.md

 * The number of Losses increases for every wrong country guessed.
 * There is no end to the game.
 * Keep playing until you get tired.
+* Although the content of the game is responsive, the game can only be played on devices with a keyboard.
 * Hope you enjoy my game and learn something new today!

 ## Actions